-Romania: GDF Suez Energy Romania expects market regulation stability and restoration of RES investment framework14.
-August 2015. / SEE Energy News
+Romania: GDF Suez Energy Romania expects market regulation stability and restoration of RES investment framework, SEE Energy News

 What energy companies need is a little more stability in terms of the regulations, because there are some very important rules that change often, and so, as the market changes, there are some regulations that are missing.
 Currently, there are some problems with the storage requirement when switching.
 Each supplier has to store gas, but when a customer changes it is also important that the next provider to ensure that stores gas for the request of the customer, because if he does there is certainly a risk, especially in winter, when the system is not balanced.
 This is still not regulated properly, this issue still to be addressed says Eric Stab, Chairman and CEO of GDF SUEZ Energy Romania.